Hellenic Polytonic HOWTO

 Just a few highlights – most contemporary GNU / Linux applications should be able to handle Unicode.
 If this is not the case, please report the problem(s) to their maintainers.

-Browsers (konqueror, firefox, mozilla) will happily display UTF-8 codes, as long as charset is defined and fonts match.
+Browsers (konqueror, firefox, iron) will happily display UTF-8 codes, as long as charset is defined and fonts match.

 Version 1.2, November 2002